karuppiah7890/cheatsheets/stolon.md

 # Stolon

-This is my cheatsheet for anything related to GitLab
+This is my cheatsheet for anything related to Stolon

 1. How do I connect to my Postgres server of a Stolon cluster?